NathanNeurotic/FreeMcBoot-Installer-UMCS/README.md

 This package installs **PS2BBL** and **OSDMenu**, modified/created by @pcm720, the most compatible and latest FMCB release.
 A collection of bundled tools and applications have also been included in the installer, so you can jump right in and play.
 It is **not** a UMCS or FMCB installer.
-It is forked from FMCB installer and compatible with UMCS additions.
+It is forked from FMCB installer and compatible with UMCS and SAS additions.

 ## 📦 How To Install